 The Community Homestead on Crabtree Creek is a forest sanctuary and education center that nourishes people with nutrient-dense food produced in ways that restore and replenish the land.
 Both land and people are healed.
 A handful of people live here year-round, others stay for the season or pass through on their travels, still others live off-site in nearby urban areas but know this place as their homeland and return to it over and over to deepen their ties with the community and the natural world.

 We purchased the property as bare land in 2017 and have spent the last year building a house and clearing brush.
 We brought poultry, hogs and sheep with us when we moved here, but destocked over the winter to focus our energy on finishing the house.
+This year we are raising pastured poultry and doing some much-needed logging to create silvapasture.
 Previously (40+ years ago) there was a dairy, orchard and homestead here.

 Cloquato silt loam (prime farmland); McAlpin silty clay loam, 3 to 6 percent slopes (prime farmland); McBee silty clay loam (prime farmland); Panther silty clay loam, 2 to 12 percent slopes